 SPF roofing systems should be regularly inspected whether there is known damage or not–especially after severe weather events that could cause damage, such as hail storms, tornadoes, and hurricanes.
 Punctures and damage should be caught early to prevent leaking into the facility.

 Solution: Most contractors have maintenance plans and warranties to keep your roofing system in decent shape.
 West Roofing System’s M.a.R.S.
 Program offers multiple packages to fit your needs.

-Spray foam roofing does not have as high of a resistance to punctures or damage.
 An SPF roof has a top layer of silicone; in the event of severe weather, there is a chance for the roof to suffer from a puncture.
 Usually, this kind of damage can be found with regular inspections before leaking occurs.